scale-tone/DurableFunctionsMonitor/durablefunctionsmonitor.dotnetbackend/README.md

 * Get the sources (either via **git clone** or by just downloading the ZIP-file) from this repo.
 * Open command line in **durablefunctionsmonitor.dotnetbackend** folder.
 * Run **node setup-and-run.js**.
-This setup script will ask you to provide the Connection String to your Azure Storage, that your existing Durable Functions are using, and put it into **local.settings.json** file.
+This setup script will ask you to provide the Connection String to your Azure Storage and the Hub Name, that your existing Durable Functions are using, and put it into **local.settings.json** file.
 Then it will run the Functions project (do the **func start**) and open the UI page (http://localhost:7072/api/monitor) in your favourite browser.
 If not, then just navigate to that URL yourself (on a Mac it is reported to be more preferrable to open http://127.0.0.1:7072/api/monitor instead).
 * Alternatively you can just create **local.settings.json** file yourself, then run **func start** and open the UI page in your browser manually.

 **OR**

 Run [this Docker container](https://hub.docker.com/r/scaletone/durablefunctionsmonitor) locally:
 * **docker pull scaletone/durablefunctionsmonitor:2.0**
-* **docker run -p 7072:80 -e AzureWebJobsStorage="your-azure-storage-connection-string" scaletone/durablefunctionsmonitor:2.0**
+* **docker run -p 7072:80 -e AzureWebJobsStorage="your-azure-storage-connection-string" -e DFM_HUB_NAME="your-hub-name"scaletone/durablefunctionsmonitor:2.1**
 * Navigate to http://localhost:7072/api/monitor

 **OR**